A Step-By-Step Guide to Marketing Your Mobile App

 1. Determine a release date

-Apple has a strict review process that might delay the release, or you may encounter a setback that you didn’t anticipate.
-Planning far in advance will give you adequate time to prepare for the hard launch, allowing you to foresee any contingencies that may occur.
+Compared to Google, Apple has a strict review process that may delay your release, or you may encounter a setback you didn’t anticipate.
+Planning far in advance will give you adequate time to prepare for your product’s hard launch and allows you to foresee and contingencies that may occur.

-Pro Tip: When scheduling your launch date, pay attention to events that are going on in your space that have the potential to overshadow your app.
+Pro Tip: When scheduling your launch date, pay attention to events that are going on in your space that have the potential to overshadow your app launch.

 2. Conduct market research to understand your customers

-One of the most common pre-launch pitfalls is not doing market research properly.
-At the very beginning of the development phase, you should identify the key players in your specific app category.
-It doesn’t matter how thorough and effective your marketing efforts are – if your app doesn’t address a pain-point or addresses one that already exists in the market, then it will simply not succeed.
-App Annie provides tons of useful app market data.
+One of the most common pre-launch mistakes is not doing market research properly.
+Before you begin any development work, you need to identify the key players in your specific app category.
+It doesn’t matter how thorough your marketing efforts are – if your app doesn’t address a user pain-point or addresses a pain-point that already has a thriving app solution in the market, then your product will simply not succeed.
+App Annie provides a substantial amount of useful app market data.